-Magnetic resonance imaging (MRI) of the breast is a useful tool for the detection and characterization of breast disease, assessment of local extent of disease, evaluation of treatment response, and guidance for biopsy and localization (Panourgiaes, 2018).
-Breast MRI should always be bilateral to allow for assessment of symmetry between the breasts except for those with a history of mastectomy or when the MRI is being performed expressly to further evaluate or follow findings in one breast.
+Magnetic resonance imaging (MRI) of the breast is a useful tool for the detection and characterization of breast disease, assessment of local extent of disease, evaluation of treatment response, and guidance for biopsy and localization (Panourgias, 2018).
+Breast MRI should always be bilateral to allow for assessment of symmetry between the breasts.
 MRI findings should be correlated with clinical history, physical examination, and the results of mammography and any other prior breast imaging.